RGOODSFR/blog/content/0003_en_auto_migrate_between_checkouts.md

 # Detecting differences in migrations

-The right moment for checking migrations state is when code changes by inovoking a `git checkout`, so we can make use of [git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) for that.
+The right moment for checking migrations state is when code changes by inovking a `git checkout`, so we can make use of [git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) for that.

-Now, in this hooks, we must be aware of the django setup (settings, database, and so on), so we'll be working through a [management command](https://docs.djangoproject.com/en/5.0/howto/custom-management-commands/) to easily have the Django context.
+Now, in this hook, we must be aware of the django setup (settings, database, and so on), so we'll be working through a [management command](https://docs.djangoproject.com/en/5.0/howto/custom-management-commands/) to easily have the Django context.

 To check for difference in migrations, I initially looked into the `--prune` option of [`migrate`](https://github.com/django/django/blob/5.0/django/core/management/commands/migrate.py#L191-240) command